Products tagged with 'rental property management form'

 Learn how to show and market a rental property to prospective tenants with this list of guidelines and tips.

-- how to advertise and hold open houses,
+- how to stage an open house,

-- highlighting the special features of the property,
+- highlighting the special features of the property, and

 - how to make the property as appealing as possible to potential renters.

-- The form also includes a Rental Application form, which you should always keep handy during viewings so that interested parties can fill it out on the spot.
+The form also includes a Rental Application form, which you should always keep handy during viewings so that interested parties can fill it out on the spot.

 Lead Paint and Radon Disclosures | USA